MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/diskshadow/list/List-providers.md

 ms.topic: article
 ms.assetid: 844b4036-c0b9-449d-8347-7d58ef9bf16d
 ---
-# list providers
+# List providers
-lists shadow copy providers that are currently registered on the system.
+Lists shadow copy providers that are currently registered on the system.

-for examples of how to use this command, see [Examples](#BKMK_examples).
+For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax